MSc Nutrition, Physical Activity and Public HealthFind a programme

 |Open to international students||Yes|

-This programme focuses on the promotion and maintenance of diet and activity related health and well being of populations.
+This programme focuses on the promotion and maintenance of diet and activity-related public health and wellbeing.
 There is a clear consensus that new professional and scientific needs are emerging in this field.
 This programme is one of the first to recognise this need and as such will contribute substantially towards higher level qualifications in this emerging area.

 There is now considerable demand for multi-skilled individuals with knowledge and understanding of research, policy and practice in both nutrition and physical activity.
 This programme equips you with such skills, as well as providing unique insight into the fascinating interactions between physical activity, nutrition and health through blending epidemiology, psychology and policy-relevant research.

-The programme is specifically designed for qualified dieticians, physical activity specialists, and other health professionals such as nurses, physiotherapists and occupational therapists who wish to advance themselves in the important area of nutrition- and physical activity-related public health.
-It is also suitable for newly qualified graduates seeking to develop a career in this area.
+The programme is specifically designed for qualified dieticians, physical activity specialists, and other health professionals such as nurses, physiotherapists and occupational therapists who want to advance in the important area of nutrition-related and physical activity-related public health.
+It is also suitable for newly-qualified graduates seeking to develop a career in this area.

-The results of the 2014 Research Exercise Framework (REF) rate the Centre for Exercise, Nutrition and Health Sciences (ENHS) as the leading centre of international research excellence within the field of physical activity, nutrition and health research.
-ENHS was rated 1st in the UK.
-In addition 100% of its evidence research impact was judged to be of the highest level.
+The results of the latest Research Exercise Framework rate the Centre for Exercise, Nutrition and Health Sciences as the leading UK centre of research excellence within the field of physical activity, nutrition and health research.
+In addition, 100 per cent of its evidence research impact was judged to be of the highest level.

 Fees quoted are per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.